 Dr. Elizabeth Ivey

 WELFund Treasurer, is a physicist who was a faculty member for 34 years, followed by serving as the provost at two institutions of higher education, including the University of Hartford.
 Her research expertise is in the area of indoor and outdoor noise and vibration reduction.
 Gender equity for women students and women faculty has been the focus of her service efforts for over 35 years.
-She serves on several college Boards of Trustees, has testified before Congress on gender equity in the sciences and engineering, developed the first engineering program solely for women (at Smith College) and recently completed a two-year term as the president of the national Association for Women in Science (AWIS).
+She serves on several college Boards of Trustees, has testified before Congress on gender equity in the sciences and engineering, developed the first engineering program solely for women (at Smith College) and recently completed a two-year term as the president of the National Association for Women in Science (AWIS).
 She remains on the AWIS board as chair of their Endowment Committee and co-chair of their Grants Committee.

-Kate F. Stoddard (CFRE), is the assistant director of the Development Core Center for interdisciplinary research on AIDS at Yale (CIRA).
+Kate Farrow Stoddard HCW AA'72 is the assistant director of the Development Core Center for interdisciplinary research on AIDS at Yale (CIRA).
 She was previously with the Alzheimer’s Resource of CT.
 She has been a development professional since 1981, with 30 years of advancement experience in higher education at Quinnipiac University and Saint Joseph College.
 Kate served as director of corporate and foundation relations, director of development, associate vice president for development and vice president of development and alumni relations at Quinnipiac University.
 She managed $1 million annual fund programs, 3 capital campaigns, major and planned gift programs and worked closely with the President of Quinnipiac on strategic planning and Board development.
 She is a certified fundraising executive, recognized by the Association of Fundraising Professionals.
 Kate holds an associate's degree from Hartford College for Women, her bachelor's degree from University of Connecticut and a master's degree from Saint Joseph College.
 Kate is an avid reader, gardener, and runner.

 Lucille M. Nickerson

-Founding Board Member, is president of Nickerson-Zegarelli Consultants, LLC, and specializes in strategic planning, leadership, governance, and board-related issues for non-profits and small businesses.
+Founding Board Chair, is president of Nickerson-Zegarelli Consultants, LLC, and specializes in strategic planning, leadership, governance, and board-related issues for non-profits and small businesses.
 Over a number of years, she served successively as legal counsel, corporate secretary, and senior business executive at a Fortune 100 company.
 Lucille's education credentials include a J.D. from the University of Connecticut School of Law, a master's degree from the University of Connecticut, and a bachelor's degree from Connecticut College.
 She is currently chair of the University Board of Regents and was a trustee of Hartford College for Women.